OneForFreedom/Framework/JOURNAL.md

 I'm gonna make some expansion cards, then I will be OFFICIALLY done!

+I ommited some of the keycaps to show you how perfect it is!

 <img width="1615" height="656" alt="image" src="https://github.com/user-attachments/assets/95881bbf-179c-41f1-b8ce-31c68a776f36" />

 TT : 2 HRS